sailfish009/openstructure/modules/mol/base/doc/editors.rst

      :param transform: The transformation to be applied
      :type  transform: :class:`geom.Mat4`

+  .. method:: SetTransform(transform)

+     Set the entity transformation.
+See also :meth:`ApplyTransform`

+     :param transform: The transformation to be applied
+     :type  transform: :class:`Transform`

+  .. method:: FixTransform()

+     Set transformed positions to new original positions

+  .. method:: UpdateICS()

+     Immediately update internal coordinate system

+  .. method:: ForceUpdate()

+     Force spatial organizer and ICS update workaround for delayed editor call from Python garbage collection

   .. method:: SetAtomPos(atom, pos)

      Set the (transformed) position of atom.
 This method will also update the